yusuf1126/yusuf1126.github.io/_pages/about.md

 Recent News
 --------
-Organizational activity: Invited as a TPC member for <a href="https://nmlab.korea.ac.kr/apnoms2020/" target="_blank">APNOMS 2020</a> in Feburary, 2020
+/[Organizational activity/]: Invited as a TPC member for <a href="https://nmlab.korea.ac.kr/apnoms2020/" target="_blank">APNOMS 2020</a> in Feburary, 2020

 --------
 Editorial service: Appointed as an Associate Editor for <a href="https://digital-library.theiet.org/content/journals/iet-smc" target="_blank">IET Smart Cities</a> in January, 2020